jgoldfar/jgoldfar.github.io/content/blog/too-much-ci.md

 ## Footnotes

-[1] While I know it's well possible to scrub data from commits, I don't think it's worth the effort.
+<a name="scrubnote" href="#scrubnote-source">[1]</a>: While I know it's well possible to scrub data from commits, I don't think it's worth the effort.